TobyMac: The Elements (2018–2021)

 In January 2018, he released "I Just Need U", which debuted at No. 1 on the Hot Christian Songs chart, making the song TobyMac's sixth No. 1 single to top the chart.
 In July 2018, he released "Everything" as a single.
-In September 2018, he both announced his new album, The Elements, and released "Scars" as a single.
+In September 2018, he both announced, The Elements, and released "Scars" as a single.
 The album was released on October 12, 2018, and became his fifth album to top the Christian Albums chart on Billboard.

-On January 10, 2020, he released a single "21 Years", dedicated to the memory of his son Truett who died on October 23, 2019.
+On January 10, 2020, he released a single "21 Years", dedicated to the memory of his son Truett, who died on October 23, 2019.

 McKeehan released The Lost Demos on May 8, 2020, an EP of recovered demos.
 During the pandemic, he released "Separate Altogether Acoustic" music videos featuring the Diverse City band, his daughter, Marlee McKeehan, and Gotee Records colleague Michael Cochren.

-Life After Death (2022–present)
+Life After Death (2022-2024)

 On February 19, 2021, McKeehan released "Help Is on the Way (Maybe Midnight)" as a single.

 On September 17, 2021, McKeehan released "Promised Land" as a single.
 On January 7, 2022, he released a new version of "Promised Land" as a collaboration with Sheryl Crow.
 On June 2, 2022, he released another single titled "The Goodness" as another collaboration with gospel artist Blessing Offor.

 On June 10, 2022, he announced on Instagram his album Life After Death which was then released on August 19, 2022.

-TobyMac announced his Hits Deep Tour for 2023, with supporting acts Crowder, Cochren & Co., Tasha Layton, Jon Reddick, and Terrian.
+This was followed by McKeehan announcing his Hits Deep Tour for 2023, with supporting acts Crowder, Cochren & Co., Tasha Layton, Jon Reddick, and Terrian.

-Other work
+Gabe Patillo, TobyMac's touring band member and studio collaborator, died on April 12, 2024, from complications with cancer.

+Heaven On My Mind (2024-present)

+On June 7, 2024, McKeehan released "Nothin' Sweeter" as a single.
+On September 27, 2024, he released a new version of "Nothin' Sweeter" as a collaboration with Jon Reddick.

+On December 6, 2024, McKeehan released "a lil Church" as a single.

+On January 10, 2025, McKeehan released "God Did It" as a single.

+On February 7, 2025, McKeehan released "Can't Stop Me" as a single.